NiekD/pilight-http/README.md

 # http action
 The http action can be used in pilight rules to send HTTP POST or GET requests, either with or without parameters.

-# generic_http_result protocol
+# generic_http protocol
-The state and the result of the request can optionally be stored in a generic_http_result device.
+The state and the result of the request can optionally be stored in a generic_http device.

 Configuration:
 ```
 "http_response": {
-			"protocol": [ "generic_http_result" ],
+			"protocol": [ "generic_http" ],
 			"id": [{
 				"id": 1
 			}],